 An important note is in order on using the sampling theorem to find the minimum antenna spacing.
 The sampling theorem guarantees that the original band-limited function can be recovered from its samples provided that the infinite number of samples is used (band-limited function cannot be time limited!).
-Hence, the half wavelength limit, as derived using the sampling theorem, holds true only asymptotically, when $n \to \infty$ .
-When n is finite, the optimal number of antennas may be larger than that given by (9), i.e. the minimum spacing may be less than half a wavelength because a slight oversampling is required to reduce the truncation error.
-The maximum truncation error of the sampling series for a given limited space region (i.e., the antenna aperture in our case) decreases to zero as the number of terms in the sampling series (i.e., the number of antennas in our case) increases and provided that there is a small oversampling [11].
+Hence, the half wavelength limit, as derived using the sampling theorem, holds true only asymptotically, when $n \to \infty$.
+When n is finite, the optimal number of antennas may be larger than that given by (11), i.e. the minimum spacing may be less than half a wavelength because a slight oversampling is required to reduce the truncation error.
+The maximum truncation error of the sampling series for a given limited space region (i.e., the antenna aperture in our case) decreases to zero as the number of terms in the sampling series (i.e., the number of antennas in our case) increases and provided that there is a small oversampling [9].
 In this case, one is able to recover almost all the information conveyed by the EM field to the antenna aperture (but not outside of the aperture).
 Hence, one may expect that the actual minimum antenna spacing is quite close to half a wavelength for a large number of antennas.
 The channel correlation argument, which roughly does not depend on n, also confirms this.
 Detailed analysis shows that the truncation error effect can be eliminated by approximately 10% increase in the number of antennas.
-Fig. 1 shows the MIMO capacity of a system with linear arrays at both ends, $L = 5\lambda$ , for the case of uncorrelated Rayleigh channel versus the number of Rx antennas (for the fixed aperture length of $L = 5\lambda$ ) for $n_T = 10$ , and $\rho = 30$ dB.
-Various curves correspond to various channel realizations.
-As one may see, the capacity does not increase in all the cases when $n_R \ge 2L/\lambda + 2$ .
+Fig. 1 illustrates the effect of oversampling by considering the MIMO capacity versus the number of antennas for given (fixed) aperture length (linear antenna) $L = 5\lambda$ for different realizations of an i.i.d.
+Rayleigh fading channel.
+Clearly, there exists a maximum number of antennas n{max} ; using more antennas does not result in higher capacity for any channel realization.
+Remarkably, that this maximum is slightly larger than that in (11), i.e. spatial sampling and correlation arguments agree well.